 .deb debian installation file on your computer.
-If you are using Ubuntu desktop, you can double-click on the
+If you are using Buster desktop, can double-click on the

-.deb file and it will install the program.
+.deb file and it will install the program in

 The installer creates a desktop icon for

 Pi-Organ-Synth makes it easy to set up your audio card correctly.
 Use the drop-down menu of available audio output devices.
 In the example below, you can see the built-in Raspberry-Pi audio device (called "bcm2835") as well as a device labeled "USB" that is an external sound card.
 Choose one of these to get started.

 Pi-Organ-Synth does its best to set the audio parameters correctly.